grbfacet/facet/principles-of-physics-tutorial.md

 ### Theories and measurement errors:

+In the relativity tutorial we will discuss Einstein's Relativity Theory which improved Newton's theory of motion.
+When this transition from Newton to Einstein is normally described it is referred to as Einstein disproving Newton's theory.
+We take the view that Einstein improved Newton's theory in the sense that Newton's theory turned out to be only an approximation to a more inclusive theory.
 This brings up the crucial role of measurement error in experimental science.
 A quantitative theory is used to make a numerical prediction about what will happen in a particular situation.
 The prediction is normally a number that can be measured.
 Let’s say the theory predicts 2.7 inches and a series of measurements are made and the result is a series of numbers like

 <span class="eq">2.73, 2.65, 2.79, 2.69 … </span>